MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/retryable-batch.md

 [!include [banner](../includes/banner.md)]

 This topic describes how retries are implemented on batch jobs in Finance and Operations apps, and how you can enable automatic retries on batch jobs when transient failures occur.
-Currently, the platform provides three ways to enable batch resiliency and prevent transient failures.
+Currently, the the batch platform provides three ways to enable batch resiliency and prevent transient failures.

 ## Retry the batch job task, regardless of the error type

 We recommended that you use this option when you want a batch job task always to be retried, regardless of the error type.
-The **Maximum Retry Count** value specifies the number of retries that will be applied to a task, regardless of the type of exception that occurs.
+The **Maximum retries** value specifies the number of retries that will be applied to a task, regardless of the type of exception that occurs.
 If a task fails, the batch platform evaluates the number of times that it has been retried.
-If the number is less than the value of **MaxRetryCount**, the task is put back into a ready state so that it can be picked up again.
+If the number is less than the value of **Maximum retries**, the task is put back into a ready state so that it can be picked up again.

 1. On the **Batch jobs** page, select **Batch task details**.
 2. On the **General** tab, set the **Maximum retries** field.